Return to Work Services

 Your roadmap of recommendations

-After the assessment protocols are completed, you’ll receive PiOT’s Occupational Therapy Recommendations Report.
-In this medical-legal documentation, our Kinesiologists and Occupational Therapists compile reports and conduct thorough analyses to form opinions on a person’s return-to-work readiness and a return-to-work plan.
+After the assessment protocols are completed, you will receive a detailed report.
+This medical-legal documentation includes evidence gathered and analyzed by our Occupational Therapists and Kinesiologists to form clinical opinions on a person’s return-to-work readiness and appropriate return-to-work planning.

-If it’s determined that the employee isn’t able to fully return to work, we’ll give you recommendations based on their abilities and limitations.
-These recommendations may include job coaching, graduated return-to-work plans, or modifications to job tasks or work environments.
+If it is determined that the employee is not able to fully return to work, the team will provide clear recommendations based on their abilities and limitations.
+These may include rehabilitation required to improve return-to-work readiness, graduated return-to-work plans, job coaching and modifications to job tasks or the work environment.

-We also consider the impact on their ability to function outside of the job, helping them find ways to easily transition between work and homelife.
+We also consider how work demands impact an individual’s ability to function outside of the workplace, helping to identify strategies that support smoother transitions between work and home life.

-Whenever possible, we collaborate closely with individuals, employers, disability professionals, and human resource departments to plan and facilitate a successful return to work.
+Whenever possible, we collaborate closely with individuals, employers, disability professionals and human resources teams to plan and facilitate a safe, successful and sustainable return to work.

 Get your Return-to-Work roadmap